geraintdong/my-laravel/README.md

 ```
 sudo ./start.sh
 ```
-Enter your admin password, enjoy
+Enter your admin password, application will be run at http://laravel.test once done